Amart85/dp-090-databricks-ml/Instructions/Labs/01a-introduction-to-azure-databricks.md

     ![Obtaining a local copy of the notebook.](images/01a-import-notebook.png "Obtaining a local copy of the notebook")

-1. For each .dbc file you will get a notebook with the same name.
+1. For each .dbc file you will get a folder with the same name, containing notebooks.

 ### Upload the model training data